Start9Labs/nostr-rs-relay-startos/instructions.md

 Some Nostr clients will not allow you to copy your hex pubkey.
 In that case, visit https://damus.io/key to convert your npub to hex.

-Some Nostr clients will allow you to copy your hex pubkey.
-If not, you can visit https://damus.io/key to convert your npub to hex.

 ### Running a public relay

 In contrast to a private relay, a public relay does not include a whitelist, so